APIv4 (Draft)#

 e4C2dNBB7k/U8KjS+xZdbicbZsqR1BqWIr1l924P3R4=

-For every call to /connect
+TODO: do we actually want/need this?!
+For every call to /connect you MUST

-you MUST use the public key of a freshly generated
+(SHOULD?) use the public key of a freshly generated keypair.
+You MUST NOT reuse

-keypair.
-You MUST NOT reuse the same keypair.
+the same keypair.

 Response#

-You’ll get a WireGuard client configuration with
+You’ll get a WireGuard client configuration in the wg(8) format with

 Content-Type: application/x-wireguard-profile